keystonejs/keystone/examples/json/README.md

 ## Base Project - JSON Field

-This project demonstrates the usage of the json field.
+This project demonstrates the usage of the `json` field type.
 It builds on the [Task Manager](../todo) starter project.

 ## Instructions